LeyangYu1996/EC601_Mini_Project/Mini_Project_2/README.md

 # 3.2 Darknet

 The YOLOv3 is based on Darknet, and it is able to draw labels on objects.
-It is able to print labels on the objects, which enables it to be used in more cases.
-However, getting the result can take a lot of time and this could make it hard to make real-time detection.

-Also, it is a little bit hard to train, mostly because it takes too much CPU and GPU to train the module and run the program.
-By using CUDA it can run way faster, but it still need a lot of time (maybe up to days) to complete training.
+It is a little bit hard to use, mostly because it takes too much CPU and GPU to train the module and run the program.
+By using CUDA it can run way faster, but it still need a lot of time to complete training.